gophercoders/website/content/teachernotes/KS2/lower/words.md

 Strings are used as a form of both output, to the screen and input, from the keyboard, to the computer program.

-### Objective
-The objective is to get the class to write a Go program to print strings to the terminal.

-Creating this program will require the class to use the text editor (either Atom or LiteIDE) to create and save the source code file and the terminal/command line to run their program.

 ### Learning outcome
 The class should be able to: